You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 Combine this with ActiveCampaign’s aforementioned intelligent tagging, and you quickly open up a world of incredible opportunities to build email flows that convert.

-Additionally, the sales and CRM offerings with ActiveCampaign provide you with lead scoring features, while machine learning tools allow you to identify your best performing campaigns.
+Additionally, the sales and CRM offerings with ActiveCampaign provide you with lead scoring features, while machine learning marketing tools allow you to identify your best performing email marketing campaigns.

 GetResponse, on the other hand, offers ready-made automation workflows.
 This means getting started is super-easy, even if you’re a beginner.